 The southern wall grabs the immediate attention of the guest after passing through the entrance.
 The wall is a composite of red and crystal bricks that refract the light as it streams into the dining room.
 As the sun sets, one can peer out from the inside to see the Denver skyline.

 Our It’s Trending series features design movements that are already on the market, not having become a mainstream phenomenon yet but not widespread and impactful enough either to call it a Micro Trend.
-In any case, we consider these articles timewise a trendy topic to share.
+In any case, we consider these articles worth sharing now.